Clough Group: History

 During the 1970s and 1980s, Clough pursued activities in the Middle East, Indonesia and Africa.
 Branch offices were established in Brisbane, Bangkok and Houston.
 Acquisition of the Petrosea Group of Companies in 1984 (divested in 2009) was a basis for expansion in the South East Asian region.
 The company was listed on the Australian Securities Exchange (ASX) in 1998, with the Clough family ceasing to be shareholders in 2007.

 Around 1991, Clough Engineering took over Noyes Brothers, and traded as Noyes-Clough until 2002, when that branch of the company was purchased by Project Solutions Australia.
 In the 1990s, Clough AMEC was established as a 50:50 joint venture with Amec to deliver brownfield asset support to the Australasian oil and gas sector.

 In October 2008, Clough sponsored construction of a First Year Centre for engineering students at the University of Western Australia, which opened in 2010, supporting students "with a space to have as their base, to meet, work in groups, and also work on projects [from industry]".
 It was recorded that former chairman and managing director Harold Clough had been a long-term benefactor of the university.

 Having been a shareholder since 2004, in November 2013 Murray & Roberts took full ownership with the company delisted from the ASX.
 In February 2019, Clough acquired Saulsbury's Gulf Coast downstream and chemical business unit in Houston, Texas.

 In 2022 Clough suffered financial distress and was at risk of financial collapse.
 After a proposed takeover by Webuild collapsed, Murray & Roberts placed it in administration.

+In February 2023 Clough was eventually acquired by WeBuild.